High-temperature superconductivity from kinetic energy: Conclusion

 \section{Conclusion}

 In this work, we demonstrated a kinetic-energy-driven superconductor in a simple model with only nearest-neighbor hopping projected to a restricted Hilbert space.
-The model is justified in the large $J_\perp/t$ limit of the double Kondo model and may be realized in a bilayer nickelate system similar to the recently studied bilayer La$_3$Ni$_2$O$_7$. $T_c/t$ in the model can be as large as 0.5, suggesting a very high Tc (at the order of $10^3$ K) if realized in solid-state systems.
-While real materials can not fully match the ideal model, it suggests a pathway to high Tc superconductors by closely approaching this ideal limit, potentially through bilayer nickelates with a reduced z-axis lattice constant.
-On the theoretical side, our work, to our best knowledge, provides the first unambiguous demonstration of a kinetic superconductor.
-In the future, we hope to study the kinetic-energy driven pairing mechanism in the regime with finite $J_\perp/t$ and in other systems.
+The ESD model hosts a robust superconducting phase with $T_c/t$ potentially at order of 0.5, suggesting a very high $T_c$ if realized in solid-state systems.
+While real materials can not fully match this ideal model, it suggests a pathway to high $T_c$ superconductors by closely approaching the strong coupling limit, potentially through bilayer nickelates with a reduced z-axis lattice constant.
+The recently discovered La$_3$Ni$_2$O$_7$ system under pressure may already align with our bilayer model, albeit with a finite $J_\perp/t$.
+Future work will investigate the kinetic pairing mechanism in the regime of finite $J_\perp/t$.
+Theoretically, at the doping level of $x=0.5$, a particle-hole symmetry at a specific parameter precludes a symmetric Fermi liquid, providing a unique opportunity to explore superconductivity in the absence of a traditional Fermi liquid normal state.

 \textit{Acknowledgement.} --- This work was supported by a startup fund from Johns Hopkins University and and the Alfred P. Sloan Foundation through a Sloan Research Fellowship (YHZ).

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{section}}